DADDYEAGER1/mirelle-site/src/content/blogs/winter-nails-2025.md

   - position: 5
     name: 'Seal with top coat'
     text: 'Apply gel top coat over entire nail, sealing all edges carefully.
 This protects your snowflake art and adds glossy dimension.
 Cure for 60 seconds.
 Wipe off tacky layer with gel cleanser.
 Apply cuticle oil to finish.'
 ---

-By <a href='/about' class='text-blue-600 hover:text-blue-800 underline font-medium'>Avery Chen</a> - Licensed Nail Technician with 6 years of experience specializing in seasonal nail art and gel extensions.

----

 okay so like... winter nails 2025 are hitting DIFFERENT this year.
 I'm talking Mocha Mousse (literally Pantone's Color of the Year vibes), snowflakes that don't look like a kindergartener drew them, and chrome finishes so shiny they could double as mirrors.
 After doing winter manis on 200+ clients this season and honestly spending way too much time scrolling Pinterest at 2am, I've compiled 25+ designs that'll make you screenshot this entire post.